DoubleStrike/Rainmeter-UnixTimeConverter/README.md

 ### Changelog
 Please see commit history for detailed logs.
-Major changes will be listed here.
+Major changes will be listed here in YYYY-MM-DD format.

+2020-05-04
+Initial code upload for public use.
+Working but not a ton of error handling or debugging.
+I intend to add that later.